Las Vegas Communities

 The Valley, Clark County and a Little Bit of Paradise

-There are only two residential areas to choose from if you decide to live in Las Vegas, Summerlin and Henderson… That’s not actually true though it may seem to be the case when you talk to locals and realtors that look away from the center of Las Vegas.
-I’ve always been an urban dweller and it was important to find an area that was unique in character, diverse in population, in a location easily accessible to multiple parts of the valley.
+Two well known areas to live in if you’re planning to move to Las Vegas are Summerlin and Henderson.
+I moved to the Paradise neighborhood, an area that was convenient for a short commute (I worked on the Strip at the time). it was important to find an area that was unique in character, diverse in population, in a location easily accessible to multiple parts of the valley.
 It was important to find an area with some sense of history.
-With that, I ruled out Henderson and Summerlin.

 When you’re relocating to Vegas getting a handle on the different neighborhoods can be a challenge.
 My favorite part of Las Vegas is Eastside and in particular, Paradise Palms, where beautiful Mid Century Modern history and architecture lives on.

-You get your “legs” in Las Vegas once you realize how the streets run and you get your bearings on what neighborhoods are West or East of the Strip, the airport is South and Downtown Las Vegas is North.
+When you’re new it helps to remember what neighborhoods are West or East of the Strip; the airport is South and Downtown Las Vegas is North.

 The Town of Paradise

-Did I mention I’m a huge fan of mid century modern design?
-Paradise Palms is mid mod mecca.
+If you’re a fan of mid century modern design Paradise Palms is mid mod mecca.
 The area of Paradise Palms south of Desert Inn Road is within the town of Paradise.
 The area of Paradise Palms located north of Desert Inn Road is within the town of Winchester.
 Seeing the amazing homes and mid century architecture within the Paradise Palms community always gives me butterflies.

 When I moved to Las Vegas I wanted to a mid century house I could rent within Paradise Palms.
 I was determined.
 I saw some amazing homes to rent and I found the rental market change very quickly.
 Three times I was scheduled to view a rental that was suddenly available for sale only the day of my appointment to view it.
 Some mid mod rentals needed substantial work, the kind you’d put in as an owner, not as a renter.